saxoflowlabs/saxoflow-starter/README.md

 * 🧱 Providing a modular install system — choose only what you need (FPGA/ASIC)
 * 🔧 Offering CLI access for every stage: simulation, synthesis, waveform, formal, and implementation
 * 🧠 Auto-configuring an environment that works well with **Linux or WSL**
+* 🖋 Asking separately for VSCode as your RTL text editor
 * 📦 Creating a consistent project layout, ready for labs, homework, or personal exploration

 ---